-And just in case you’re terrible at math, this means an average steak of 7 to 8oz.
+And just in case you’re terrible at math, this means an average cut of 7 to 8oz.

 Check them out here:

-At the time of writing, the Ranch steak is priced at $9 per lb, according to the one website we located above.
+At the time of writing, it’s priced at $9 per lb, according to the one website we located above.